Ye (album): Background and recording

 West returned to Wyoming in May 2018 for the recording of then-upcoming albums, which were later referred to as the "Wyoming Sessions".
 Outside of his own albums, West also executive produced and provided guest vocals for all of the albums by other artists that came out of the sessions, with him having announced taking on the role of producer beforehand.
 American rapper Pusha T released his third studio album, Daytona, on May 25, 2018, as the first album from the recordings.
 West released Ye on June 1 as the second album of the sessions.
 Prior to referencing mental health on the album, West had mentioned it within his music in the past, especially on The Life of Pablo.
 On June 8, 2018, a week after Yes release, Kids See Ghosts, the hip-hop duo consisting of West and Kid Cudi, released their eponymous studio album Kids See Ghosts.
 A sequel to Ye track "Ghost Town", entitled "Freeee (Ghost Town, Pt.
 2)", is included on the album, with the sequel featuring vocals from American singer Ty Dolla Sign.
 West revealed via Twitter that the former was originally slated for release on Kids See Ghosts.
 On June 15, 2018, American rapper Nas released his eleventh studio album, Nasir, as the fourth album from the sessions.
-American recording artist Teyana Taylor released her second studio album, K.T.S.E. on June 23 as the fifth and final album of the "Wyoming Sessions".
+American singer Teyana Taylor released her second studio album, K.T.S.E. on June 23 as the fifth and final album of the "Wyoming Sessions".